rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

         <activeProfile>artifacts</activeProfile>
     </activeProfiles>

-  If you are behind a proxy, enable proxy setting under maven `settings.xml`
+  If you are behind a proxy, enable proxy setting under maven `settings.xml` and set host and port accordingly

     <!-- proxies
     | This is a list of proxies which can be used on this machine to connect to the network.